SimpleLuke/bank_tech_test/bank_app_design.md

 //4.
 const bankApp = new BankApp(1000);
 bankApp.getBalance(); // return 1000
-bankApp.makeWithdrawal("hello"); // return 'The amount of deposit should be an Integer.' bankApp.getBalance();
+bankApp.makeWithdrawal("hello"); // return 'The amount of withdrawal should be an Integer.' bankApp.getBalance();

+//5.
+const bankApp = new BankApp();
+bankApp.getBalance(); // return 0
+bankApp.makeWithdrawal(100); // return 'The amount of the balance is not enough for withdrawal.' bankApp.getBalance(); // return 0

 // printStatement method
 // 1.